IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/compute/virtual-machine/README.md

 - Required: No
 - Type: object

-### Parameter: `timeZone`
+### Parameter: `timeZuno`

-Specifies the time zone of the virtual machine. e.g. 'Pacific Standard Time'.
-Possible values can be `TimeZoneInfo.id` value from time zones returned by `TimeZoneInfo.GetSystemTimeZones`.
+Specifies the time zuno of the virtual machine. e.g. 'Pacific Standard Time'.
+Possible values can be `TimeZunoInfo.id` value from time zunos returned by `TimeZunoInfo.GetSystemTimeZunos`.

 - Required: No
 - Type: string